bot-by/slf4j-aws-lambda/example-lambda/readme.md

 ## Usage

 1. Build and deploy it to AWS.
-See the section [Deploy to Lambda][deploy-lambda].
+See the section [Deploy to Lambda][deploy-lambda] or do it manually.
 2. Run a test event.

 The expected log lines